 Appointments and promotions in all civil divisions of the State shall be made according to merit and fitness, including counties, towns, villages, school districts, special districts, and cities.
 The Department of Civil Service does not administer civil service for local governments.
 There are more than 90 local Civil Service Commissions/Personnel Officers who are responsible for administering the merit system in local government as provided for in Section 17 of the Civil Service Law.

 Each county is responsible for administering civil service for the county and all civil divisions within the county, including towns, villages, school districts, BOCES, special districts and cities.
-Some cities and two suburban towns (Colonie and Hempstead) also administer civil service for their local government.
+Some cities and three suburban towns (Babylon, Colonie and Hempstead) also administer civil service for their local government.
 The New York City Department of Citywide Administrative Services is the entity responsible of civil service administration for the City of New York.

 Local Civil Service Commissions in the State perform legislative, executive and judicial functions:

 - Legislative when making rules which have the force and effect of law